startupjs/startupjs/packages/startupjs/README.md

 ### `logs`

-Hook creates a logging system
+Use this hook if you need to create a logging system.

 ```js
   logs: (expressApp) => {